salmaOsa22/ADB/docs/index.md

 5. **Lab 4:** Database Security Measures

 ##  What You Should Do

-Each lab includes an **assignment** that you are expected to complete as part of the learning process.
-Please submit the assignments on time.
+!!! info "Each lab includes an **assignment** that you are expected to complete as part of the learning process.<span style="color: red;"> Please submit the assignments on time.</span>"